 delek, like this:

-Once you've settled on a vim colorscheme that you like, you'll want to configure that as your default colorscheme in your vim configuration file, vimrc.
-The vimrc file is located in your home directory, and on Unix and Linux systems the vimrc file actually begins with a decimal (it's a "hidden" file), so you can edit it like this:
+Once you’ve settled on a vim colorscheme that you like, you’ll want to configure that as the default colorscheme in your vim configuration file, vimrc.
+The vimrc file is located in your home directory, so on Mac, Unix, and Linux systems the vimrc file actually begins with a decimal (it’s a “hidden” file), so you can edit it like this:

 To use the

 desert colorscheme just add these lines to your vimrc file: